lemieux-lab/BamQuery/docs/source/method.rst

 --------------------------

 Each MAP is classified according to all its MCS genomic locations and their transcription level.
-Biotype screening is performed using GENCODE annotations according to the reference genome selected by the user and the RepeatMasker annotations to account for human ERE sequences.
+Biotype screening is performed using the GENCODE annotations according to the reference genome selected by the user and the RepeatMasker annotations to account for human ERE sequences.
-All MCS genomic locations are included in a BED file for intersect with annotations using BEDtools.
+All MCS genomic locations are included in a BED file for intersect with such annotations using BEDtools.
-To account for locations overlapping with several transcripts, reads were scaled according to the read distribution coefficient for each biotype from estimation of those parameters with the expectation maximization (EM) statistical model. |br|
+To account for locations overlapping with several transcripts, reads were scaled according to the read distribution coefficient for each biotype estimated with the expectation maximization (EM) statistical model. |br|
 For more information, see :ref:`biotypes`.

 As a result, BamQuery attributes a comprehensive RNA expression to any MAP of interest in any user-selected RNA-seq dataset.